sohaibqasem/pass-keeper/README.md

 - update passwords list

-List all passwords
+list all passwords
 ------------------
 - readPasswords
 - decrypt passwords with secret key
 - print it to the console

-Find a password by (App name)
+find a password by (App name)
 -----------------------------
 - readPasswords
 - find by name